sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/fire-configuration.rst

 Now you have IAM Assume role set up ready, so you can configure in the Fire Insights.

-1. Login to Fire Insights application and go inside Configurations
+1. Login to Fire Insights application and go inside Cohttps://github.com/sparkflows/sparkflows-docs/tree/master/docs/aws/aws-iam-assume-rolenfigurations

 Once you login to Fire Insights application Click on ''ADMINISTRATION'' tab on top, it will take you to configuration page, on clicking, it will take to configuration page.